CatenaTools/catena-public-docs/engines/unity/matchmaking/peer-to-peer.md

 ### Prerequisites
 * {% partial file="/_partials/unity/running-catena-prereq.md" /%}
 * Complete the [Mirror Networking Guide](../supplemental-materials/mirror.md)
+{% admonition type="info" %}
-  * _This guide shows you how to set up an networked game MVP in Unity in less than 10 minutes. **Mirror is not a requirement to use Catena Matchmaking, it is only used in these docs to show you a functional example of how to proceed after matchmaking**_
+This guide shows you how to set up an networked game MVP in Unity in less than 10 minutes.

+**Mirror is not a requirement to use Catena Matchmaking.
+It is only used in these docs to show you a functional example of how to proceed after matchmaking**.
+{% /admonition %}

 ### Configure Non-Matchmaking Portions
 1. Add authentication to the Mirror Sample by using the [Unity Authentication Guide](../authentication.md)